visheyra/kv-pusher/README.md

 # kv-pusher

-Simple python utility that allows you to easily write / read / replace data in different kv providers
+Simple python utility that allows you to easily write / read / delete data in different kv providers

 ## Support